glotzerlab/gsd/doc/file-layer.rst

 convenience methods for schemas.
 Most non-technical users of GSD will probably use these reference implementations directly in their scripts.

 The low level C library is wrapped with cython.
-A Python setup.py file will provide simple installation on as many systems as possible.
+A Python ``pyproject.toml`` file will provide simple installation on as many systems as possible.
 Cython c++ output is checked in to the repository so users do not even need cython as a dependency.